 Peak expiratory flow rate (PEF or PF): A test used to measure how fast air can be exhaled from the lungs

 Peak flow meter: A small hand-held device that measures how fast air comes out of the lungs when a person inhales as deep as possible and then exhales forcefully.
 This measurement is called a peak expiratory flow (PEF), or simply peak flow (PF), and is measured in liters per minute (lpm).
 A person's PEF might drop hours or even days before asthma symptoms are noticeable.
 Readings from the meter can help the patient recognize early changes that might be signs of worsening asthma.
 A peak flow meter can also help the patient learn what triggers symptoms and understand what symptoms indicate that emergency care is needed.
 Peak flow readings also help the doctor decide when to stop or add medicines.

-Pneumonia: An infection of the lung; may be located in only one area
+Pneumonia: An infection of the lung; may be located in only one area or multiple areas

 Pollen: A fine, powdery substance released by plants and trees; an allergen

 Pollen and mold counts: A measure of the amount of allergens in the air.
 The counts are usually reported for mold spores and three types of pollen: grasses, trees, and weeds.
 The count is reported as grains per cubic meter of air and is translated into a corresponding level: absent, low, medium, or high.

 Productive cough: A "wet" cough that might result in coughing up mucus